Discord-Net-Labs/Discord.Net-Labs/docs/guides/v2_v3_guide/v2_to_v3_guide.md

 Below are the most notable breaking changes that you would need to update your code to work with V3.

-### GuildMemberUpdated Event

-The guild member updated event now passes a `Cacheable<SocketGuildUser, RestGuildUser, IGuildUser, ulong>` for the first argument instead of a normal `SocketGuildUser`.
-This new cacheable type allows you to download a `RestGuildUser` if the user isn't cached.

 ### ReactionAdded Event

 The reaction added event has been changed to have both parameters cacheable.